 He is at his best when he is performing live.
-Although he is young and still honing his craft, he has an old soul and an easy chemistry with his audience.
-He captivates and engages his listeners, all while his performances seem effortless.
+Robert has an old soul and an easy chemistry with his audience, which shows as he captivates and engages his listeners, all while his performances seem effortless.

 Robert recorded his first single titled “One Step at a Time” which was written along side his piano teacher Jennifer Walter and produced by Jordan Setacci when he was just 11 years old.
-Since that time, Robert has recorded several original songs, created multiple music videos, and can be seen performing live at local venues, festivals and events across the Niagara region.
+Since that time, Robert has recorded several original songs, created multiple music videos, and can be seen performing live at local venues, festivals and events across the Niagara Region and throughout Ontario.

 Robert’s reputation as a singer and performer is building momentum.
 His fan base is growing quickly and his is gaining the respect of his peers and critics alike.
 His original music can be found on all music outlets and on his social media platforms.

-Robert is influenced by a variety of music genres, but his preferences are pop and contemporary.
-He writes his own music to melodies he composes on the piano.
-Along with his piano and song-writing abilities, Robert has also learned dance (hip hop, tap, ballet and jazz).
+Robert is influenced by a variety of music genres, but his preferences are pop and R&B. Robert has also learned dance (hip hop, tap, ballet and jazz).
 “I feel that stage presence is an important aspect for my career and dance will help me in the long run.”, says Robert.

 Music has been in both Robert's mom and dad’s families for generations, however he is the first one to pursue a career in music.
 When Robert was younger, he remembers one of the first bands his parents and friends introduced him to was Led Zeppelin oddly enough.